Humberd/docker-cert-bot/README.md

 # docker-cert-bot

-`cert-bot.yml` contains a docker-compose config that acts as a reverse proxy for other deployed containers, so that those containers are available under custom domain using Let's Encrypt.
+`cert-bot.yml` contains a docker-compose config that acts as a reverse proxy for other deployed containers, so that those containers are available under custom HTTPS domain using Let's Encrypt.

 ## Requirements: